Rokiis1/roadmap/QA/README.md

 **Explanation:**

-Boundary value analysis, also known as boundary value testing, is a black box testing technique used to design test cases by focusing on the boundaries of acceptable input values.
+Boundary value a nalysis, also known as boundary value testing, is a black box testing technique used to design test cases by focusing on the boundaries of acceptable input values.
 In this technique, testers test the extreme values or boundaries of input ranges to ensure that the system functions correctly at these critical points.

 **Key Concepts:**